Isshin-ryū: Kyan no Sai

 This form comes either from Shimabuku's studies of Sai methodology with Kyan, his primary karate instructor, or was possibly a form taught in its entirety.
 Shimabuku was teaching this kata in 1951 but by 1959 he had dropped in favor of Kusanku.

 Tonfa Kata

-Hama Higa no Tuifa
+Hamahiga no Tuifa

 This form is from Shimabuku's studies with Shinken Taira.
 It is the only Tonfa kata in the Isshinryu system.
-Shimabuku always referred to the weapon, and thus the kata also, as tuifa.
+As do many Okinawans, Shimabuku always referred to the weapon, and thus the kata also, as tuifa.

-The kata bears many similarities to the Uechi Ryū empty-hand form "Seisan", and actually contains an entire section from the form, albeit performed with weapons in-hand.
-It also has several postures seen in other kobudō kata, the most notable posture being "Crane on a Rock".
-Whether this is from the encyclopedic kobudō of Taira, or was a part of Hama Higa to begin with is not historically verifiable.

 Some Isshin-Ryu schools teach the kata in a different order.
 However, Shimabuku Tatsuo taught the kata in the above order.

 Other curriculum

 Upper Body Basics

 Developed by Tatsuo Shimabuku and one of his Okinawan students Eiko Kaneshi, the first chart (though some first-generation students learned this chart after the lower-body chart) of basic techniques is unique to the Isshin Ryu system.

 Though the technical content and number of techniques varies by lineage, the first Chart One was simply a collection of 15 upper-body dominant techniques Shimabuku felt were necessary for proper development.